amitchatterjee/knowledgenet/doc/concepts.md

 The definitions, below, are used throughout this document and library.
 Note that they may not necessarily align with industry-standard terminologies.

 ### Service
 A service is the Pyrete Rete engine endpoint.
-Pyrete provides a "**execute(...)***" function to trigger rule execution.
-An application may include multiple services for different types of decision making.
+Pyrete provides a "**execute(...)***" function to trigger rule execution on the Pyrete Inference Engine.
+An application may include multiple services for different types of decision making using different Knowledge Bases.

 ### Facts
 Facts are information that represent a "truth".
-Facts may have attributes that describe the characteristics of the fact.
+Facts may have attributes (often, referred to as **features**) that describe the characteristics of the fact.
 In Pyrete, facts are instances of a classes and the characteristics are variables of the class.
 For example:

 ```python
     class Person():